How Much Do Nutritional Psychologists Really Make? And How Do I Become One?

 A Guide to the Field of Nutritional Psychology: Education, Salary, and More

+To see a more updated version of this article, visit here.
 Note: This guide was written by the developer of the field of Nutritional Psychology, and reviewed by The Center for Nutritional Psychology (the founding organization of Nutritional Psychology), with the purpose of providing individuals with accurate information reflecting the state of the field.
 Nutritional Psychology was first defined in 2005, taught in university courses in 2008, and The Center for Nutritional Psychology was founded later in 2015 to foster NP’s growth and set the foundation for the field.
-Due to the source of the information provided in this article, it is considered an accurate reflection of the history, development and direction of the field of Nutritional Psychology.
+Due to the source of the information provided in this article, it is considered an accurate reflection of the history, development, and direction of the field of Nutritional Psychology.

 What is Nutritional Psychology?

-NP is the area of study examining how dietary intake patterns affect mood, behavior and mental health.
-Nutritional Psychology examines the psychological, behavioral, cognitive, perceptual, interoceptive (sensory), and psychosocial changes we experience in relationship to our dietary intake patterns.
+NP is the area of study examining how dietary intake patterns affect mood, behavior, and mental health.
+Nutritional Psychology examines the psychological, behavioral, cognitive, perceptual, interoceptive (sensory), and psychosocial changes we experience in relation to our dietary intake patterns.

 Each Nutritional Psychology element is defined here in more detail: